toolpage/js-case-converter/README.md

 The JS Case Converter collection helps changing the cases of existing texts.

 ## Usage
-Import the caseconverter.js into your JS project or HTML page and use the functions of the CaseConverter object:
+Import `caseconverter.js` into your JS project or HTML page and use the functions of the CaseConverter object:

 ```html
 <!DOCTYPE html>